-She knew that Gianna Talone- Sullivan, a woman who claims she receives messages from the Virgin Mary, would not be attending the usual Thursday night prayer service.
-She knew the Archdiocese of Baltimore found no basis for Talone-Sullivan's apparitions and discontinued the service.
+She knew that Gianna Talone-Sullivan, a woman who claims she receives messages from the Virgin Mary, would not be attending the usual Thursday night prayer service.
+She knew the Roman Catholic Archdiocese of Baltimore found no basis for the Talone-Sullivan's apparitions and canceled the service.

 Still, the 32-year-old mother wanted a chance to pray in the church where thousands have heard Talone-Sullivan's messages from Mary for seven years.

 "If they didn't want Gianna, that was one thing, but not to have Mass is really sad," said Holt.
 "That service was moving because so many people came here.
 This whole place is a gift from God."

 Throughout yesterday, many others had the same reaction.

 Several had driven hundreds of miles, knowing there would be no service and no message delivered by Talone-Sullivan, who remains in seclusion and determined to obey the archdiocese's edict.

 They just wanted to pray in St. Joseph's.

 Bridget Ganger traveled four hours from Hampton, Va., to "make a visit to a holy place."